undertherain/undertherain.github.io/content/blog/2024/performance/index.en.md

 ---
-title: "Understanding deep learning performance"
+title: "Understanding deep learning computational performance"
 date: 2024-04-17
 description: ""
 showDate: false
 layout: "simple"
 ---

+Faster AI systems are better!
+More peformance is better!
+Hardly anybody doubts it.
+But how do we measure "faster" and "performance"?
+Didn't Kelvin said "If you cannot measure it, you cannot improve it.”?
+So, let's talk about computational performance.

 ## Pareto optimality